-Some plug-ins may need to be updated as part of the update in order to continue to provide the desired functionality.
+Some plug-ins may need to be updated as part of the upgrade in order to continue to provide the desired functionality.

-If your application contains custom Application Portal and non-SAIL forms, See the How to update legacy customizations knowledge base article for instructions.
+If your application contains custom Application Portal and non-SAIL forms, See the How to upgrade legacy customizations knowledge base article for instructions.

-Halt any scheduling for the following scripts to prevent system changes while updating or unnecessary jobs from continuing.
+Halt any scheduling for the following scripts to prevent system changes while upgrading or unnecessary jobs from continuing.